hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/851_i_am_that_i_am.md

 differentiation in substance is made by name and form.
 There are not real, because they vanish.
 What we call nature is not the substance, unchanging and indestructible.
 Nature is time, space and causation.
 Nature is name and form.
-Nature is Mâyâ.
+Nature is Māyā.
 Maya means name and form, into which everything is cast.
 Maya is not real.
 We could not destroy it or change it if it were real.
 The substance is the noumenon, Maya is phenomena.
 There is the real "me" which nothing can destroy, and there